 by Casey Abel with Kai Wong

 In the twenty years between 1983 and 2003 the number of obese Australians doubled, placing Australia alongside America as among the most overweight countries in the world.
-In the eighteen years since, Australia’s health has continued to decline, with childhood obesity representing a particularly urgent conundrum for the nation.
+In the eighteen years since, Australia’s health has continued to decline, with childhood obesity now an urgent conundrum for the nation.

 The most recent National Health Survey has revealed approximately 25% of Australian youth aged 2-17 years are overweight or obese.
 These figures are 17% and 8.2% respectively.
 These statistics are particularly alarming as obesity is a trend that typically carries over from childhood into adulthood.

-This trend is illustrated in the adolescent and young adult bracket where a combined 41% 15-24 year olds are either overweight or obese.
-There is a clear progression that as Australians age we gain weight as an alarming 67% of Australian adults either overweight or obese.
-A staggering 31% of Australian adults are obese.
+These figures are particularly prominent in the adolescent and young adult bracket where a combined 41% of 15-24 year olds are either overweight or obese.
+There is a clear progression that as Australians age we gain weight as 67% of Australian adults are overweight, and a staggering 31% of those adults are obese.

-Several key reasons have been cited for Australia’s obesity epidemic including a lack of health and physical education in the early years, and Australia’s poor dietary and exercise culture.
-Today most families have both primary caregivers working simultaneously, leading creating a work life balance leading families to eat out regularly, and cook less at home.
+Several key reasons have been cited for Australia’s obesity epidemic including a lack of health and physical education in the early years, combined with Australia’s poor dietary and exercise culture.
+Today most families have both primary caregivers working simultaneously, leading to a work life balance where families eat out regularly, and cook less at home.

-Traditionally cooking was a time of family bonding in the kitchen, and an opportunity for family elders to pass on cooking skills and healthy eating habits to their youngers.
+Traditionally, cooking was a time of family bonding in the kitchen, an opportunity for family elders to pass on cooking skills and healthy eating habits to their youngsters.
 The decline of this habit, among other factors, has taken a toll on the nation as general poor health literacy is also cited as a concerning factor.